 Penwith · TR19

 We prepare site-specific concept design, planning drawings and supporting documents that give your project the strongest possible chance of consent — and a clear path through Cornwall Council's planning process.
-In Pendeen, that work is shaped by the place itself — Pendeen is a former mining village on the wild north Penwith coast, World Heritage and AONB designated, with the Geevor Tin Mine museum and the working lighthouse on its doorstep, with a building stock that leans toward miners' terraces and Wesleyan chapels and chapel conversions.
+What works on a TR19 plot rarely works elsewhere — Pendeen is a former mining village on the wild north Penwith coast, World Heritage and AONB designated, with the Geevor Tin Mine museum and the working lighthouse on its doorstep, with a building stock that leans toward Edwardian coastguard houses and Wesleyan chapels and chapel conversions.

 • Conservation Area